nemikor-solutions/blue-owl-core/INSTALLING_Windows.md

 ## Troubleshooting

-### Communication Port Not Detected
+### No connected device found

-The software attempts to detect to which communication port the device is attached.
-If it can't find it automatically, then you have to provide it.
+The software attempts to detect to which communication port the device is attached, and this works in most circumstances.
+If the automatic process fails, you will get the "no connected device found message".

+You will then need to determine the communication port and provide it explicitly.

 1. open a command-line window: left-click *once* on the Windows logo ⊞ and type `cmd`
 2. Type the `mode` command.
 This will list the communications ports on your laptop.
 Look for the ports starting with "COM".
 You will likely have only one or two.
 Try each.

 ### Device or Firmware Error

-This indicates that the device is not correctly configured or has not finished initializing.
+This most often indicates that the device is not actually attached to the port you specified, or has not finished initializing.
 Disconnect the device and connect it again.
 Leave it time to boot (about 15 seconds).
 Then run the program again.
+Other possibilities include the fact that the Firmata software has not been correctly uploaded to the Arduino board.

-#### ECONNREFUSED
+#### Connect ECONNREFUSED

 This happens when the device-hosting laptop is actively denied access to the MQTT server.
 There are two causes: